 Coursework & Requirements for the University of Utah's M.S. in Human Development & Social Policy

-9 to 12 credit hours are needed for financially supported teaching or research assistants; 3 to 16 for other students.
+Enrollment in 9 to 12 credit hours is required each semester for financially supported teaching or research assistants; 3 to 16 for other students.

 - Students choosing the master's thesis option: 34 credit minimum.
 The master's thesis involves a research study enabling students to gain in-depth understanding of researching methods and how research can benefit society.